AidanShah/SoftEngTeam/README.md

 ### 4) Plan for Rotating Note-Keeper

-Every week, one team member will be responsible for taking notes on class material that is relevant for group work.
+Every class, one team member will be responsible for taking notes on things that are they deem relevant to group projects.
 This cycle will start with Nalla, then Aidan, then Carmen, then Harrison and rotate accordingly.

 ### 5) Accountability